frederic-perez/AmE-dictionary/data/idioms.md

 __bear out__ _v_ To be evidence that something is true or that what someone says is true; support something or someone: _The test results bear out our claims._ _I told them my side of the story and the evidence bore me out._
 __bear the brunt (of something)__
 __bear with (someone or something)__
+__beat (one) to the punch__ To do or obtain something before someone else does.
+The phrase is thought to have originated from boxing.
+Primarily heard in US.
 __beat (oneself) up__ :three: To continually criticize or question oneself, usually about something that one cannot change.
-__beat about the bush__ :three: _BrE_ To speak vaguely or euphemistically so as to avoid talking directly about an unpleasant or sensitive topic.
+__beat about the bush__ :dart::four: _BrE_ To speak vaguely or euphemistically so as to avoid talking directly about an unpleasant or sensitive topic.
 Primarily heard in UK.
 __beat around the bush__ To fail to come to the important point about something; from the idea of a hunted animal hiding in a bush while the hunter is too timorous to follow it in there.
 __beat down__
 __beat it__ To go away immediately.